 Students applying to the program are expected to have a master's degree (from an accredited institution) which included a master's degree-level research methods and statistics class or classes.
 If deficiencies exist in community resource and development-related coursework at the master's degree level, appropriate classes are suggested.

-The PhD in community resources and development is designed as a full-time, research-intensive program.
+The doctorate in community resources and development is designed as a full-time, research-intensive program.
 Students are admitted once a year as a cohort and are generally expected to complete the degree in three to four years.
 A small number of part-time students on a longer completion time frame may be admitted when space is available.
 The school does not provide funding for part-time students.

 Applications are reviewed by the admission committee and recommendations for admission are then made by the graduate program director to the dean of the Graduate College.